ingara/functional-ui-workshop/README.md

 ## Tasks

 ### 1. Implement your first action creator: `openAllWindows()`
-If you go to the Admin page in the browser, there are two buttons there, "Open all windows" and "Close all windows".
-Currently these are inactive, we are going to activate them using the redux state pattern.
+If you go to the Admin page in the browser, there are two buttons:
+"Open all windows" and "Close all windows".
+Currently these are inactive but we are going to activate them using the redux state pattern.

 Open the file `actions/appActions.js` - this is where you will put all the action creators in your app.
 Here you can implement an `openAllWindows` action creator.

 Hint: follow the pattern in `toggleSnow()`.